What to Tell the Teacher About Your Child's Medicines

 As the new school year approaches, you collect supplies, buy new tennis shoes and get ready to pack all sorts of healthy lunches.

-If your child has a condition such as asthma or diabetes, you also worry about introducing a new teacher to your child’s health needs.
+If your child has a condition such as asthma or diabetes, either Type 1 or Type 2, you also worry about introducing a new teacher to your child’s health needs.
 Though you have kept an eye on them all summer, your child’s teacher does not know how your child acts when their blood sugar is low or they are about to have an asthma attack.

 It’s important to educate school officials and new teachers about your child’s health since they spend so much time caring for your child.
 You can make it easier for teachers to understand your child’s needs by creating a health information sheet that includes:

 - What medicines and medical devices (like testing devices) should be kept at school

 - Medicine schedule (when to take it and in what dosage)

 - Testing schedule if your child has diabetes